Best credit cards for teens: What you need to know

 See details, rates & fees

-The Capital One Platinum Secured Credit Card is great for teens who are trying to build their credit.
+• Build credit — The Capital One Platinum Secured Credit Card is great for teens who are trying to build their credit.
 Credit activity will be reported to all three major credit bureaus.
-And your teen may be considered for a higher credit limit in as little as six months.
+And cardholders may be considered for a higher credit limit in as little as six months.

-Read our editorial review of the Capital One Platinum Secured Credit Card.
+Read more about the Capital One Platinum Secured Credit Card.

 From our partner